karthik101/30loops-user-docs/django.rst

 After executing the deploy command, the client will start polling the logbook.
 This will look similar to this::

-  $ thirty deploy wsgiapp dev
+    $ thirty deploy djangocms

+    Hi!
+We're now deploying app djangocms (environment: production) with the following details:

+    name: production
+    flavor: django
+    requirements_file: requirements.txt
+    project_root: mycms
+    repo_branch: master
+    install_setup_py: False
+    repo_commit: HEAD
+    database
+        name: 30loops-app-djangocms-production
+        variant: postgresql
+        label: database
+        username: 30loops-app-djangocms-production
+        host: 192.168.0.53
+        password: M2MyNDFmZjg1
+        port: 9999
+    djangoflavor
+        inject_db: True
+        django_settings_module: settings
+    backends
+        count: 1
+        region: eu1

-  Started deployment (logbook uuid: 8b932504-5e12-11e1-978ef-123b213121f) Creating a virtualenv for your application, this can take up to 150 seconds...
+    --> Creating a virtualenv for your application, this can take up to 150 seconds.................done!
-  Stage completed
-  Creating database, this can take up to 10 seconds...
+    --> Creating database, this can take up to 10 secondsdone!
-  Stage completed
-  Requesting instances, this can take up to 100 seconds...
+    --> Requesting instances, this can take up to 100 seconds......done!
-  Stage completed
-  Configuring instances, this can take up to 40 seconds...
+    --> Configuring instances, this can take up to 40 seconds.....done!
-  Stage completed
-  Adding the instances to the monitoring systems, this can take up to 10 seconds...
+    --> Adding the instances to the monitoring systems, this can take up to 10 seconds...done!
-  Stage completed
-  Reloading the loadbalancers, this can take up to 30 seconds...
+    --> Reloading the loadbalancers, this can take up to 30 seconds......done!
-  Stage completed
-  Your application is successfully deployed on http://30loops-app-djangocms-dev.30loops.net
+    --> Your application is successfully deployed on http://30loops-app-djangocms-production.30loops.net

 Your application will be available on the specified URL (and on any cnames you specified and pointed to this URL).